St. Ignatius Hospital: History

 In 2015, the hospital was opened for public tours, based on claims that the site is haunted.
 According to a 2017 report, the tours earned over $30,000 between 2015 and 2016, the proceeds of which go to the Colfax Chamber of Commerce.

 In early 2021 the hospital was purchased yet again.
 The new owners are working on partially renovating the hospital for tours.
 The date of reopening is yet to be determined.

 In popular culture

 The hospital was featured in an episode of the television series Paranormal Lockdown in 2017.

 The paranormal reality television Ghost Adventures covered the story of the St. Ignatius Hospital, in the episode "St. Ignatius Hospital".

-In 2022, the hospital was featured in an episode of the web series Ghost Files on the YouTube channel Watcher by content creators Ryan Bergara, Shane Madej and Garrett Watts.
+In 2022, the hospital was featured in two episodes of the docuseries Ghost Files on the YouTube channel Watcher by content creators Ryan Bergara, and Shane Madej featuring Garrett Watts.